Insured contracts vs Non-insured service contracts

 It is very important that you check your contract documentation to make sure you know your complaint and compensation rights, as they differ depending on which type of warranty you buy.
 There are two types of extended warranty:

-If your contract is an insurance contract, the insurer named in the policy contract document must be authorised by the UK Financial Conduct Authority (FCA) or by another European regulator.
-You will have the following rights if you buy insurance from an insurer authorised by the FCA or from the UK branch of an insurer authorised by another European regulator:
+If your contract is an insurance contract, the insurer named in the policy contract document must be authorised by the Prudential Regulation Authority (PRA) or by another European regulator.
+You will have the following rights if you buy insurance from an insurer authorised by the PRA or from the UK branch of an insurer authorised by another European regulator:

 (Non-insured) Service contracts: